Cross-Country Skiing - Why?

 There are two types of cross-country skiing, classic (video, below right) and skating (picture, right).
 You can find more about the differences here.

 For clothing, layers are good.
 You generate a lot of heat.
 Winter running and cycling gear is often quite suitable.
 A windstopper top will keep the cold off your chest, and a breathable back will allow sweat to exit.
 Gloves and a hat are essential.
-Winter running leggings can be good, as the allow for a good range of movement.
+Winter running leggings can be good, as they allow for a good range of movement.
 Temperatures can vary a lot, so do prepare for varying degrees of coldness.

 Hydration is vital, so bring a water bottle, ideally insulated so it doesn't freeze (we sell these here).
 Sunglasses and suncream are recommended too.